 One day I realised I wasn't being a great dad.
 I wasn't even close.
 It was one grey winter's day in 2014.
 I was rushing my 3 and 5 year old sons out the house to nursery and school.
-I was a consultant working for big blue chip clients and had a big work meeting that morning, and a train that couldn't be missed.
+I was working as a consultant and had a big work meeting that morning, and a train that couldn't be missed.
 The kids were taking ages, as kids do.

 I got angry.

 Bellowed at them.
 Manhandled them into their coats and shoes, picking them up and plonking them down outside.
 They zoomed off happily on their scooters, I was seething.

 I was an angry dad.
 A dad I never, ever wanted to be.
 In that moment I promised myself and them I'd be better.
 I'd be the best dad I could be.